davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 The table allows a global view and the editing of an instrument configuration.
-A change of a parameter in the “global” division applies to all divisions, except for divisions whose same parameter is already specified.
+A change of a parameter in the “global” division applies to all divisions, except for divisions whose same parameter is already specified (local override).

 The editable parameters are:

 * **Key range**\
-  Key range for which the sound will be heard.
+  Key range for which the sample will be heard.
 * **Velocity range**\
-  Velocity range for which the sound will be heard.
+  Velocity range for which the sample will be heard.
   It is possible to set different sounds for the same note, with different velocity ranges (to distinguish different nuances of a piano key for example).
-* **Attenuation**\
+* **Attenuation (dB)**\
   Attenuation in decibel applied to the sample.\
   Note: the sf2 format doesn't allow this value to be negative, no amplification is thus possible.
 * **Pan**\